urbanogilson/lavandula/readme.md

 3. Finish

-You should now be able to run the Lavu CLI tool.
+You should now be able to run the Lavu CLI tool and begin writing your application.
 Refer to `api.md` for how to use Lavu.

 ## Getting Started